-McHenry, a Democrat, was the representative for Pennsylvania's 16th congressional district from 1907 to 1913.
+McHenry was the representative for Pennsylvania’s 16th congressional district and was a Democrat.
+He served from 1907 to 1913.

 From Dec 1907 to Dec 1912, McHenry missed 379 of 718 roll call votes, which is 52.8%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Dec 1912.
 The chart below reports missed votes over time.